zim96/disease_spot_accf/README.md

 ## Understanding Singular Value Decomposition (SVD) and Image Compression

 I implemented an image compression method using SVD in a Jupyter Notebook named `svd_image_compression`.
 This allowed me understand the use of SVD for images and how an SVD is calculated via Correlation Matrices.
+I included a block of code that produces an animation of the compressed image to visualise the change of energy state of the image.